 Since August 15, 2017, Messrs.
 Lehman (Chairperson), Marlo, Tufano, Gen. Magnus and Ms. Connors serve as members of the Compensation Committee.
 Prior thereto, from August 2, 2017, the Committee was comprised of Messrs.
 Lehman (Chairperson), Marlo, Tufano, and Gen. Magnus, and from December 5, 2016 through August 2, 2017, Messrs.
 Lehman (Chairperson), Marlo and Tufano served as member of the Compensation Committee.
 Prior thereto, from September 3, 2016, Messrs.
 Lehman (Chairperson), Marlo and Tufano served as members of the Compensation Committee.
 From May 24, 2016 through September 3, 2016, Messrs.
-Lehman (Chairperson), Marlo and Tufano served as members of our Compensation Committee.
-Represented as members of our Compensation Committee.
-And from May 21, 2015 through May 24, 2016, Messrs.
+Lehman (Chairperson), Marlo, Muscari and Tufano served as members of our Compensation Committee, and from May 21, 2015 through May 24, 2016, Messrs.
 Lehman (Chairperson), Muscari, and Tufano and Gen. Magnus served as members of our Compensation Committee.